tripdog/myGraphQLapi/ReadMe.md

-# Build a GraphQL API with Node.js and Express
+# Build a GraphQL API with Node.js & Express
 ### A bare bones attempt to learn how to create an API

 ## Introduction